Duke-NUS-HPC/docs/ssh-with-keypairs.md

 It is hard to provide absolutely bullet-proof instructions for this because of variation across different setups.
 If you have problems, contact Steve at gmssgr@nus.edu.sg.

-These are the steps for ssh key-pair generation to log in to the Duke-NUS HPC cluste
+These are the steps for ssh key-pair generation to log in to the Duke-NUS HPC cluster

 ### Steps